Missing in action: World War II

 During the 2000s, there was renewed attention within and without the U.S. military to finding remains of the missing, especially in the European Theatre and especially since aging witnesses and local historians were dying off.
 The group World War II Families for the Return of the Missing was founded in 2005 to work with the Joint POW/MIA Accounting Command and other governmental entities towards locating and repatriating the remains of Americans lost in the conflict.
-The president of the group said in reference to the far more publicised efforts to find remains of U.S. dead from the Vietnam War, “Vietnam had advocates.
-This was an older generation, and they didn’t know who to turn to.”
+The president of the group said in reference to the far more publicised efforts to find remains of U.S. dead from the Vietnam War, "Vietnam had advocates.
+This was an older generation, and they didn't know who to turn to."

 In 2008, investigators began to conduct searches on Tarawa atoll in the Pacific Ocean, trying to locate the remains of 139 American Marines, missing since the Battle of Tarawa in 1943.
-Between 2013 and 2016 the remains of 37 US Marines were recovered from Tarawa.
+Between 2013 and 2016, the remains of 37 US Marines were recovered from Tarawa.
 Among those recovered was Medal of Honor recipient Alexander Bonnyman.

-As of December 27, 2022, according to the U.S. Department of Defense POW/MIA Accounting Agency, there were still 72,261 U.S. servicemen and civilians still unaccounted for from World War II.

 According to official US Department of Army and Department of Navy casualty records, submitted to Congress in 1946 and updated in 1953, the combined possible total of missing service personnel worldwide is closer to approximately 6600 and probably considerably fewer.
 Significantly, DPAA continues to list as "unaccounted for" the five Sullivan brothers—arguably the single most accounted-for group of WWII casualties ever recorded.
 Since DPAA alone designates such WWII personnel as the entire crew of the USS Arizona and most of the crew of the USS Oklahoma as both "missing" and "unaccounted for" it is likely that DPAA records keeping is irregular and prone to opinion rather than fact.

+As of November 7, 2025, according to the U.S. Department of Defense POW/MIA Accounting Agency, there were a total of 73,684 MIAs, of whom 1,853 are accounted for and 71,831 remain unaccounted for.

+Lake Garda, Italy (30 April 1945)

+On the night of 30 April 1945, a U.S. Army amphibious transport vehicle (a DUKW) of the 10th Mountain Division sank during a crossing of Lake Garda in northern Italy.
+Twenty-five soldiers aboard were declared as missing in action; only one survived.
+The vehicle, carrying men, equipment, and a 75 mm pack howitzer, foundered during rough weather near Torbole, shortly before the end of combat in Italy.
+For decades, the incident remained one of the unresolved MIA cases from the Italian Campaign.

+In 2012, the Italian volunteer rescue group Volontari del Garda located the wreck at a depth of more than 270 metres using sonar and remotely operated vehicles.
+The story of the missing soldiers and subsequent recovery efforts has since been documented in historical research and media works, including the 2023 film The Lost Mountaineers produced with the participation of the Italian research group Associazione Benàch.